 For more examples of cold calling scripts check out our Cold Calling Interactive Guide.

-So you've managed to get someone on the other end of the line - nice one!
+So you've managed to get someone to talk to you - nice one!
 Here's how to make the call count.

-You've worked hard to get to speak to them - don't waste this chance.
+You've worked hard to get to speak to someone, so don't waste this chance.
 Here's some tips on staying focused:

-You could sit on the couch in your PJs to make your call, but if you're dressed and sitting at a table or desk, it'll help you get into the right frame of mind.
-Your voice sounds different when you sit up straight, or even stand.
-You'll sound more confident and professional.
+Getting dressed and sitting at a table or desk will help you get into the right frame of mind.
+Your voice also sounds more confident and professional when you sit up straight or stand.

 - Speak clearly - Try not to mumble or 'um' and 'er' too much

-- Excuse yourself - Put the phone aside to cough or sneeze - don't sniff or splutter into the phone.
+- Excuse yourself - Put the phone down if you need to cough or sneeze

-Before you hang up, summarise any action that needs to be taken (e.g. confirm that you will send in your CV if that is what you've discussed).
+Before you hang up, summarise any action that needs to be taken (e.g., confirm you'll send your CV).

 If the person you want to speak to isn't there, leave a message or ask about the best time to call back.

-If the organisation won't give out direct numbers, get an email address or ask if you can leave your number for them to call you.
+If the organisation won't give out phone numbers, get an email address or ask if you can leave your number.

-If someone said they'd call you back but you don't hear from them after a week or so, don't be afraid to give them another call.
-Chances are they've been busy and forgot to get back to you.
-They'll probably be impressed by your enthusiasm.
+If someone said they'd call you back but you don't hear from them after a week or so, give them another call.
+Chances are they've been busy.
+They'll be impressed by your enthusiasm.

 Give it a Go

-Cold calling will never be easy, but with confidence, politeness and persistence it can make things happen for you.
-For more tips on Cold Calling, check out the rest of our How to Find a Job section.
+Cold calling is never easy, but with confidence, politeness and persistence it can make things happen.